 But why, you might ask.

-Because now that social media sites have more and more ads spread all over the place, people (read possible customers) are increasingly skeptical of the prospect of acquiring the products and services that they see in ads on social networks.
+Here’s the answer.
+Social media sites have been increasingly placing ads everywhere.
+With each algorithm change, ads become more and more invasive, making the user experience less pleasant, shall we say.
+As a result, users (read: possible customers) are progressively growing skeptical of the prospect of acquiring the products and services that they see in invasive ads on social networks.

-Not to mention how expensive social media ads are, especially if you want to see tangible results (I know, I’ve been there for years, sadly)!
+It’s also worth reminding you how expensive social media ads are, especially if you want to see tangible results.

-Also, there is so much information (read distracting content) online that as soon as a potential customer sees your ad, they forget what they just saw.
+Also, there is so much information (read: distracting content) online that as soon as a potential customer sees your ad, they forget what they just saw just as fast.

 In fact, research shows that collective attention is fracturing because of information overload online.
 An example of this is how hashtags that are trending topics on Twitter have been at the top for less time.